 There is a two-stage process to enter the competition:

 - Entries – the entry deadline is midday Sunday 14 March 2021.
 No entries will be accepted after this.
-The Entry portal will be live from February on this page.
+The Entry portal will be live from this page.

 - Shortlisted films will be publicised on social media during the weekend beginning Friday 26 March.